Resources for New Mothers

 The following guidelines will help both you and your baby have a healthy and happy postpartum recovery.

-It may take two to four days to resume normal bowel activity.
+It may take up to a week to resume normal bowel activity.
 Eat foods that promote a soft stool, such as raw fruits, vegetables, bran and plenty of fluids.
 Call your physician if you have not passed a bowel movement by the fourth day.

-Please refrain from baths for at least three days following your delivery.
-Do not use any bubble baths or oils in the water.
-Showers may be taken as necessary and may soothe engorged or sore breasts.
-Douching is not advised as it can cause trauma and infection.
-If you have had a cesarean section, it is important to keep your incision site clean with soap and water.
+You may take baths but do not use any bubble baths, soaps, salts or oils.
+If you have had a cesarean section, it is important to keep your incision site clean.
 You should pat the area gently and keep it dry after showering.

 Ensure that baby has a good latch with feedings and get as much of the areola in the baby’s mouth as possible.
 Loosen the suction from your breast with your finger when stopping a feeding to avoid undue traction on the breast.
-Do not wash the breasts between feedings or use soap on the area when showering.
 It will take a few weeks for you and baby to adjust to each other.
 Your breasts may feel very full at these times.
 This is called engorgement and can be relieved with warm packs or a warm shower followed by feeding your baby or pumping.
 Cold cabbage leaves in your bra may also relieve this sensation.
 If you feel a lump, massage it towards the nipple during feedings.
 If a breast lump persists, hurts, becomes red or your nipples become sore or cracked, call your physician.

 Stitches and hemorrhoids